AustrianDataLAB/pacman/Documentation/localdev.md

 `Makefile` that specifies the required build targets and their dependencies.
 In this tutorial, it is only being used to wrap a few shell commands.
-Exactly what commands are being used will be documented below, these can also be run as shell scripts, incase you prefer not to install make.
+Exactly what commands are being used will be documented below, these can also be run as shell scripts, in case you prefer not to install make.

 + [gnu make docs](https://www.gnu.org/software/make/manual/make.html)